NoxHarmonium/sirc/README.md

 - [x] Build a virtual machine
 - [x] Write a basic assembler/linker
 - [x] Run some basic programs
-- [ ] Write and run an extensive test program to shake out any implementation bugs
+- [ ] Write and run an extensive 'real world' test program to shake out any implementation bugs
+- [ ] Write a test unit suite to test each instruction to allow to do some serious refactoring for performance (and also a benchmark)
+- [ ] Optimise the simulator code to make it usable (or add a "low accuracy" mode)
+- [ ] Document the CPU architecture and instruction set in a proper reference manual
 - [ ] (Optional) Write an LLVM backend to write programs in C (or even rust???)
 - [ ] (Optional) Write a language server and asm regex for IDE support (and debugging??)
-- [ ] Write a real world program that interacts with the outside world via memory mapping (a raytracer)

 2. Design/Simulate Input